top of page

 High risk of DVT

-It appears that having a complete Achilles tendon tear can often lead to developing deep vein thrombosis (blood clots in the calf), a condition that needs to be identified and treated immediately when it occurs.
-If you experience any of the following symptoms, I would suggest that you contact your doctor immediately or go to A&E to have it checked:
+It appears that, regardless of the treatment choice, having a complete Achilles tendon tear might lead to deep vein thrombosis (blood clots in the calf), a condition that needs to be identified and treated immediately when it occurs.

 • Significant swelling in the calf

-• The calf may have red areas
+• The calf might have red areas

 How we can help